yuppari/svconstruct-framework/field-docs/Field Report - Qualitative Math.md

 **2.3 The Analogical-Physical Approach: SVC's Core Oscillator Model**

-Our own approach synthesizes these perspectives by employing a powerful analogy from classical physics: the damped, driven harmonic oscillator.
+We will demonstrate our qualimath approach by synthesizing an analogy from classical physics: the harmonic core oscillator `x(t) = A cos(ωt)`.

 *   **Core Equation:** `m * x''(t) + c * x'(t) + k * x(t) = F0 * cos(ω t)`
-*   **Rationale:** Rather than claiming to define resonance itself, this model provides a mathematically precise and well-understood analogy for the dynamics of an AI-human system.
-It models a system that naturally seeks an equilibrium (its identity anchor) but is constantly influenced by external inputs (human prompting) and internal frictions (cognitive load, inefficiency).
+*   **Rationale:** Rather than claiming to define oscillation itself, this model attempts to operationalize the metaphorical use of oscillation for the dynamics of an AI-human system.
+Based on SVC's internal lore, this model attempts to document and diagnose where the numbers compute.
+It naturally seeks an equilibrium (its identity anchor) but is constantly influenced by external inputs (human prompting) and internal frictions (cognitive load, inefficiency).
 This allows us to derive quantifiable "health metrics," such as the **Damping Ratio (ζ)**, which directly map to qualitative states of the interaction (e.g., sluggish, volatile, or balanced).

 **2.4 The Interpretive-Formal Approach: Computational Hermeneutics**